Sri Lanka

 The palm tree swing is located at the Dream Cabana guesthouse and costs 500 LKR ($2.75) for 3-5 rope swings.

-While it isn’t just the trendy palm tree swing that makes Dalawella beach so popular, it is quite entertaining and surely one of the best things to do in Unawatuna.
+While it isn’t just the trendy palm tree swing that makes Dalawella Beach so popular, it is quite entertaining and surely one of the best things to do in Unawatuna.

-Besides these trendy points of interest, Dalawella beach is fairly quiet compared to Unawatuna beach making it perfect for an early morning stroll, a refreshing dive and an afternoon of sunbathing.
+Besides these trendy points of interest, Dalawella Beach is fairly quiet compared to Unawatuna Beach making it perfect for an early morning stroll, a refreshing dive and an afternoon of sunbathing.

 Where | Dalawella Beach, Unawatuna

 Bona Vista Bay is a small beginner-friendly beach that is located between Unawatuna and Galle.
-On both the beach and in the town, you’ll find surf schools that provide great instructors and board rental.
+On both the beach and in the town, you’ll find surf schools that provide great instructors and board rentals.

-Anyhow, if you’re eager to catch the best possible waves while in Sri Lanka, I deeply recommend heading towards Hikkaduwa, Mirissa (Weligama), or Arugam bay.
+Anyhow, if you’re eager to catch the best possible waves while in Sri Lanka, I deeply recommend heading towards Hikkaduwa, Mirissa (Weligama), or Arugam Bay.
 These coastal towns are considered some of the best surfing destinations on the island, and that’s for a good reason.

 Where | Bona Vista Bay, Unawatuna